Principal Research Associate

-Colin Russell is interested in taking PhD students.
+Colin Russell is accepting applications for PhD students.

 Colin Russell is available for consultancy.

 I first came to Cambridge in 2002 to pursue a PhD in Zoology as a Gates Scholar.
 After completing my PhD I remained in Zoology until 2013, first as a Research Associate (2006-2008), then as a Junior Research Fellow of Clare College (2008-2009), and finally as a Royal Society University Research Fellow (2009-2013).
 In 2013 I joined the Department of Veterinary Medicine as a Principal Research Associate and Royal Society University Research Fellow.

 Subject groups/Research projects